-As part of its valuation of the Reference Pool, the Diligence Provider obtained desk review valuations of the properties collateralizing 604 of the 608 mortgage loans in the Diligence Sample.
-(Of the 608 mortgage loans in the Diligence Sample, 460 were eligible for inclusion, and 432 were included, in Loan Group 1; and 148 were eligible for inclusion, and 140 were included, in Loan Group 2.)
-The Diligence Provider was unable to obtain desk review valuations for 4 mortgage loans in the Diligence Sample; we acquired these 4 loans pursuant to DU approvals that permitted the loan seller to deliver loans with a DU Property Inspection Report (Form 2075) or a Property Inspection Waiver (PIW) (see "Credit Standards-Underwriting Process-Desktop Underwriter).
-The 604 desk review valuations that were completed (representing approximately 99.3% of the total desk review property valuations by loan count) are referred to collectively as the "Appraisal Sample".
-The loans included in the Appraisal Sample were all mortgage loans that we acquired on the basis of a full appraisal or an external-only appraisal; we acquired the other 4 loans not included in the Appraisal Sample pursuant to DU approvals that allowed the loan seller to deliver loans with a DU Property Inspection Report (Form 2075) or a Property Inspection Waiver (PIW) (see "Credit Standards-Underwriting Process-Desktop Underwriter).
+As part of its valuation of the Reference Pool, the Diligence Provider obtained desk review valuations of the properties collateralizing 602 of the 608 mortgage loans in the Diligence Sample.
+(Of the 608 mortgage loans in the Diligence Sample, 554 were eligible for inclusion in the Reference Pool, of which 352 are included in Loan Group

+1; and 202 are included, in Loan Group 2.)
+The Diligence Provider was unable to obtain desk review valuations for 6 mortgage loans in the Diligence Sample; we acquired these 6 loans pursuant to DU approvals that permitted the loan seller to deliver loans with a DU Property Inspection Report (Form 2075) or a Property Inspection Waiver (PIW) (see "Credit Standards-Underwriting Process-Desktop Underwriter).
+The 602 desk review valuations that were completed (representing approximately 99.0% of the total desk review property valuations by loan count) are referred to collectively as the "Appraisal Sample".
+The loans included in the Appraisal Sample were all mortgage loans that we acquired on the basis of a full appraisal or an external-only appraisal; we acquired the other 6 loans not included in the Appraisal Sample pursuant to DU approvals that allowed the loan seller to deliver loans with a DU Property Inspection Report (Form 2075) or a Property Inspection Waiver (PIW) (see "Credit Standards-Underwriting Process-Desktop Underwriter).

 The Diligence Provider contracted with a third party review firm to prepare desk review valuations for all of the Appraisal Sample loans.
 A desk review is a valuation analysis in which an appraiser makes a separate selection of comparable sales, which may or may not be the same as those used in the original appraisal and, using a rules-based valuation model, makes an independent determination as to whether the original appraised value is supported.
-Of the mortgage loans in the Appraisal Sample, 17 loans, or 2.8% of the Appraisal Sample, had desk review valuations (determined "as of" the date of the appraisal) that resulted in a negative variance of more than 10% of the appraised values or were inconclusive.
+Of the mortgage loans in the Appraisal Sample, 26 loans, or 4.3% of the Appraisal Sample, had desk review valuations (determined "as of" the date of the appraisal) that resulted in a negative variance of more than 10% of the appraised values or were inconclusive.